DrVulpinus/SixesWild/README.md

 Score - is editable, but changes to it are not saved.

 Moves Remaining/Marked Squares Remaining/Time Remaining/Release Blocks Remaining: Adjusts the requirements for a player to beat a level.
+In Elimination or Release, the number of marked squares/release blocks left cannot be readjusted because it is based on the number of squares in a level.

+FileName - Allows the user to name their customized level, which is displayed when it shows up in the level selection screen.
+If no name is provided, the default is "New Level".
+If the file name is the same as a previous level, a message appears in the console that indicates the file has already been written to.